ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {:removeinrfc}

 ## Version -10 to -11 ## {#sec-10-11}

+* Recommended /ps/TOPICNAME as path ot topic resources at the Broker.

 * The request for a new Sender ID uses the method POST.